paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 Compliance with the published plan was particularly critical given provisional approval requirements under the Therapeutic Goods Act 1989.
 Three COVID-19 vaccines received provisional approval during this period: Pfizer/BioNTech Comirnaty (January 2021), AstraZeneca Vaxzevria (February 2021), and Moderna Spikevax (August 2021).
 Provisional approval is granted when traditional evidence requirements cannot be met but there is a clear public health need, with enhanced post-market monitoring serving as a key safeguard.
 The Safety Monitoring Plan represented TGA's documented commitment to enhanced pharmacovigilance as a condition of provisional approval for these vaccines.

-After four years of Freedom of Information requests seeking documentation of the plan's implementation, systematic contradictions emerged in TGA's responses—ranging from claims that requested documents "don't exist" to acknowledgment of "ample documentation," followed by refusal of access on grounds of subjective classification difficulty, despite TGA's demonstrated capability to organise 2,218+ pages by plan objectives for Information Commissioner review.
+After four years of Freedom of Information requests seeking documentation of the plan's implementation, systematic contradictions emerged in TGA's responses—ranging from claims that requested documents "don't exist" to acknowledgement of "ample documentation," followed by refusal of access on grounds of subjective classification difficulty, despite TGA's demonstrated capability to organise 2,218+ pages by plan objectives for Information Commissioner review.

 This repository provides a comprehensive, independent implementation audit using ISO 19011:2018 audit principles and Australian National Audit Office better practice guidance, creating a permanent, open-access record to enable independent verification, peer review, parliamentary oversight, and formal independent inquiry.